Juri-W-S/pyRMTools/database/INSTALLATION.md

         objects = db["objects"]

-A routine to retrive all objects with a H$\beta$ lag measurement and a continuum luminosity at 5100\AA and add their name and redshift to a list can look like this:
+A routine to retrive all objects with a H𝛽 lag measurement and a continuum luminosity at 5100Å and add their name and redshift to a list can look like this:

         names = []